Cranberry Maple Oatmeal Scones

 Notes

 - No food processor?
-Use a pastry blender to incorporate the butter with dry ingredients.
+Use a pastry blender or your hands to work the margarine or butter into the flour mixture until it resembles coarse crumbs.

-- Baked scones will last for up to 5 days at room temperature.
+- Storage: Baked scones will keep for up to 5 days in an airtight container at room temperature.

-- Scone dough can be refrigerated for up to 5 days, or frozen for up to a month.
+- Make ahead: Scone dough can be refrigerated for up to 5 days or frozen (unglazed) for up to 1 month.

 Photography by Jenna Sparks